Frequently Purchased Together

 How Does UV-Sensitive Paper Work?

-A Perfect Science Fair Display
+A Perfect Science Fair Display with Light-Sensitive Paper

 When the Sun-Sensitive Paper reacts to ultraviolet light, it’s a pretty fantastic demonstration of UV-reactive materials.
 However, this awesome demonstration isn’t a science fair project on its own.
 To create a science fair project using light-sensitive paper, you need to identify and use a variable.
 A variable is an aspect or factor of the experiment that you can control and alter.

 Need ideas for variables that you could use?
 Test different sunscreen brands or SPFs by spreading the sunscreen on the paper or try to find the best pair of UV-blocking sunglasses.
 Once you identify your variable (the possibilities are endless, so if you come up with better ideas, go with those), start conducting your experiments.
-Make sure that you keep all other factors the same or you’ll end up with multiple variables that will invalidate your experiment.
+Make sure that you keep all other factors the same, or you’ll end up with multiple variables that will invalidate your experiment.

 Frequently Asked Questions